smartface/sf-plugin-instabug/README.md

 InstaBug.invoke();
 ```

-Alternatively, instead of showing the menu that lets the users choose what they want to do as shown in the image below, you could show the SDK with a specific feature.
-In this case, the "How can we help you?" popup shown below will not appear.
+Alternatively, instead of showing the default menu that lets the users choose what they want to do, you can invoke the Instabug interface with a specific feature.
+In this case, the "How can we help you?" popup will not appear.

 ```javascript
 InstaBug.invokeWithInvocationMode(InstaBug.InvocationMode.NEW_BUG);
 ```

-Here are the possible invocation modes.
+Below are the available invocation modes:

 ```javascript
 InstaBug.InvocationMode.NEW_BUG